 Reactive vs. Proactive Approaches

-Proactive ergonomics activities emphasize efforts at the design stage of work processes to recognize needs for avoiding risk factors that can lead to musculoskeletal disorders (MSDs).
+Proactive ergonomics activities emphasize efforts at the design stage of work processes to recognize needs for avoiding risk factors that can prevent musculoskeletal disorders (MSDs) before injuries occur.

 The goal is to design operations that ensure proper selection and use of tools, job methods, workstation layouts, and materials that impose no undue stress and strain on the worker.